 A late 19th century English engine pioneer, James Atkinson, realized that to maximize thermal efficiency in an IC engine the power stroke had to have more time for combustion than for compression.
 His solution was a complex crankshaft system that produced a shorter compression stroke and a longer power stroke with the same length piston rod.
-Needless to say, this asymmetrical mechanical solution was never mass produced.
+Although used in custom applications, this asymmetrical mechanical solution was never mass produced.

-However, both Toyota and Ford are now applying this Atkinson concept in their hybrid IC gasoline engines.
-Instead of a complex crankshaft though, both manufacturers delay the closing of the intake "poppet" valves to create a shorter period of time for the compression stroke as compared to the power stroke.
+Now, however, both Toyota and Ford are applying this Atkinson concept in their hybrid IC gasoline engines.
+Instead of a complex crankshaft though, through computer controls both manufacturers delay the closing of the intake "poppet" valves to create a shorter period of time for the compression stroke as compared to the power stroke.
 While this increases thermal efficiency through a longer period of combustion, it also decreases the available power since by decreasing the compression stroke, the size of the engine is actually smaller than if Otto Cycle valve timing was used.
-In a hybrid application this loss of power is compensated for with an electric motor. the Atkinson cycle is not really advantageous for alcohol fuels since very high compression ratios are not possible.
+In a hybrid application this loss of power is compensated for with an electric motor.
+Also, the Atkinson cycle is not really advantageous for alcohol fuels since very high compression ratios are not possible.